AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Hide your search queries**

-When you proceed to the website from Google, Yahoo, or any other search engine, this option hides the search query you used to find it.
+When you get directed to a website from Google, Yahoo, or any other search engine, this option hides the search query that you used to find that website.

 **Send Do-Not-Track header**

-It sends a Do-Not-Track (DNT) HTTP header to queried websites that requires web apps to disable tracking of your activity.
+It sends a Do-Not-Track (DNT) HTTP header to queried websites, thus requiring web apps to disable tracking of your activity.

 **Remove X-Client-Data header from HTTP requests**